just-hms/data-mining-and-machine-learning-notes/docs/6-Clustering.md

 We have them when they belong to a neighborhood of a core object without being a core object.
 It determines the border of the cluster we are determining.

-It searches for clusters by checking the `Eps-neighborhood` of each object in the database.
+It searches for clusters by checking the $\varepsilon$-neighborhood of each object in the database.

-If the `Eps-neighborhood` of an object $p$ contains more than $MinPts$, a new cluster with a core object is created.
+If the $\varepsilon$-neighborhood of an object $p$ contains more than $MinPts$, a new cluster with a core object is created.

 `DBSCAN` iteratively directly collects density reachable objects from these core objects: this may involve the merge of a few density-reachable clusters.